anduril/sample-app-entity-visualizer/README.md

 ## Description

-This sample application shows how to use the Lattice gRPC SDK for Javascript to display Entity position's as markers on a map.
-It uses the following dependencies to achieve this:
+This web application implements a custom UI with JavaScript + [Vite](https://vite.dev/) that leverages the Lattice SDK's gRPC streaming capabilities.
+It uses the JavaScript types generated in the [Lattice SDK Buf Repository] alongside ConnectRPC to update simulated Entity positions on a map in real-time.

+The project uses the following dependencies:
 * `Connect RPC` - To make the gRPC+Web requests
 * `Material UI` - For styling and basic components
 * `React` - UI Framework